 Metropolitan Community College also offers summer camps, though they’re sometimes not a full week (which made it difficult for planning for me, at least).
 My son has done a robotics camp and a YouTube camp that MCC held in partnership with Do Space.

 Another place to sign a kid up for a robotics summer camp is Creighton Prep.
 My son learned a lot when he attended their week-long summer camp.
+I’ve seen a new private high school called Quest Forward Academy announce some science-oriented camps for grades 6-8 like Crime Scene Forensics & Psychology, though they’re so new, I don’t know much about them.

 For a kid-friendly camp experiences that explores animals, habitats, and the like, consider a day camp at Omaha’s Henry Doorly Zoo & Aquarium.
 My daughter has attended a half-day camp there but the zoo also offers full-day camps for older children.